 Nug: A non-utility generator.
 A generation facility owned and operated by an entity who is not defined as a utility in that jurisdictional area.

-Nutrient: Any substance assimilated by living things that promotes growth.
-The term is generally applied to nitrogen and phosphorus in wastewater, but is also applied to other essential and trace elements.
+Nutrient: Any substance assimilated by living things that promote growth.
+The term is generally applied to nitrogen and phosphorus in wastewater but is also applied to other essential and trace elements.